On the geometry of Stein variational gradient descent

 where we have defined the \emph{`Stein-Fisher information'} $I_{\mathrm{Stein}}$.
 Assuming a \emph{`Stein-log-Sobolev inequality'} of the form

-the exponential decay estimate \eqref{eq:KL exp decay} would follow by a standard Gronwall argument (see, for instance, \cite[Theorem 5.2.1]{bakry2013analysis} in the context of the usual log-Sobolev inequality).
+the exponential decay estimate \eqref{eq:KL exp decay} would follow by a standard Gronwall argument (see, for instance, \citet[Theorem 5.2.1]{bakry2013analysis} in the context of the usual log-Sobolev inequality).
 We can now analyse \eqref{eq:log Sobolev} for small perturbations of the target $\pi$.
 Setting $\rho = (1 + \varepsilon \phi) \pi$ with $\int_{\mathbb{R}^d} \phi \, \mathrm{d}x = 0$ and $\varepsilon \ll 1$, we obtain

 to leading order, recovering \eqref{eq:Poincare} from \eqref{eq:log Sobolev} in the limit as $\varepsilon \rightarrow 0$.
-This argument is well-known in the case of the usual log-Sobolev and Poincar{\'e} inequalities (see \cite[Proposition 5.1.3]{bakry2013analysis}). \end{remark} The next lemma shows that exponential convergence to equilibrium does not hold if $k$ is too regular: \begin{lemma} Let $k \in C^{1,1}(\mathbb{R}^d \times \mathbb{R}^d)$, and assume the integrability condition
+This argument is well-known in the case of the usual log-Sobolev and Poincar{\'e} inequalities (see \citet[Proposition 5.1.3]{bakry2013analysis}).
+Finally, we refer the reader to \cite{li2019diffusion} for a study of related functional inequalities in the context of modified transport geometries. \end{remark} The next lemma shows that exponential convergence to equilibrium does not hold if $k$ is too regular: \begin{lemma} Let $k \in C^{1,1}(\mathbb{R}^d \times \mathbb{R}^d)$, and assume the integrability condition

 where $\partial_i^1$ and $\partial_i^2$ denote derivatives with respect to the first and second argument of $k$, respectively.
 Then the inequalities \eqref{eq:local BE} and \eqref{eq:Poincare} only hold for $\lambda = 0$, i.e. exponential convergence to equilibrium does not hold. \end{lemma}